-- 26. The Board and county governments shall regulate the production and processing of coffee with a view of - ction and processing of coffee with a view of - - (a) promoting productivity; - (b) promoting access to markets; - (c) facilitating provision of infrastructure including farm inputs; - (d) providing post-harvest services; - (e) providing extension services; - (f) providing incentives to farmers; and - (g) providing credit facilities. - (2) The Board and county governments shall maintain the necessary statistical information with respect to the coffee sector for proper planning. - 27.
-(1) A coffee grower, nursery operator, grower miller, commercial miller, coffee roaster, cooperative society, coffee association or coffee estate shall register with the respective county government where they are based. - (2) Despite subsection (1), a grower who is a registered member of a coffee cooperative society or association which is registered by a county government, shall be exempted from registration by that county government. - (3) Subsection (2) shall apply to a grower on condition that the cooperative society or association is registered in the same county as that which the grower is carrying out business. - (4) A registered cooperative society or association shall - - (a)submit a register of its members to the egistration.
+- 26. The Board and county governments shall regulate the production and processing of coffee with a view of - (a) promoting productivity; - (a) promoting productivity, - (b) promoting access to markets; - (c) facilitating provision of infrastructure including farm inputs; - (d) providing post-harvest services; - (e) providing extension services; - (f) providing incentives to farmers; and - (g) providing credit facilities. - (2) The Board and county governments shall maintain the necessary statistical information with respect to the coffee sector for proper planning. - 27.
+(1) A coffee grower, nursery operator, grower miller, commercial miller, coffee roaster, cooperative society, coffee association or coffee estate shall register with the respective county government where they are based. - (2) Despite subsection (1), a grower who is a registered member of a coffee cooperative society or association which is registered by a county government, shall be exempted from registration by that county government. - (3) Subsection (2) shall apply to a grower on condition that the cooperative society or association is registered in the same county as that which the grower is carrying out business. - (4) A registered cooperative society or association shall - (a) submit a register of its members to the